You suck my blood like a leech

 You break the law and you breach

-Screw my brain 'til it hurts
+Screw my brain till it hurts

 You've taken all my money

-And you want more
+You still want more

-Misguided old mule with your pigheaded rules
+Misguided old mule with your pig headed rules

 With your narrow minded cronies